About the GHPP

 2021

-- In response to the COVID-19 pandemic, the GHPP’s Corona Global funding track is established.
-Under this funding track, the BMG approved an additional 17 projects to support the fight against the pandemic.
+- In response to the COVID‑19 pandemic, a special funding line entitled Corona Global was initiated.
+Under this line, the BMG approved 17 additional projects to support the pandemic response.

 -